9patil/PHARMACEUTICAL-WEB-STORE/README.md

 # Pharmaceutical Web Store (PWS)

 💊 **Pharmaceutical Web Store** is a dynamic web project for showcasing medicines and health products online.
-It is built primarily with **PHP**, along with **HTML, Bootstrap, CSS, SQL**, and JavaScript.
-Most of the functionality is handled using PHP.
+It is built entirely with **PHP** and **SQL**, with most of the functionality handled using PHP.

 ## 🔗 Live Demo
 [👉 View here](https://9patil.github.io/PHARMACEUTICAL-WEB-STORE/)

 ## ⚙️ Features
-- Clean and responsive UI using Bootstrap
+- Fully dynamic web pages using PHP
-- Dynamic content management with PHP and SQL
+- Database-driven product, user, and order management
 - User authentication (login/register)
 - Shopping cart and checkout functionality
 - Admin panel for managing products, users, and orders